-It gives me great pleasure to welcome you to the 2015 Annual General Meeting of our company, UAC OF NIGERIA PLC and to present to you the Annual Report of the Company for the financial year ended 31st December 2015.
+It gives me great pleasure to welcome you to the 2017 Annual General Meeting of our company, UAC OF NIGERIA PLC, and to present to you the Annual Report of the Company for the financial year ended 31st December 2016.

-Before reporting on our company’s performance, I would like to highlight some of the key issues in the business environment that impacted our operations during the year.
+Before reporting on our Company’s performance, I would like to highlight some of the key issues in the business environment that affected our operations during the year.

 ECONOMIC AND BUSINESS ENVIRONMENT

 Flowing from the challenges of 2015, the year 2016 took the Nigerian economy into uncharted waters, with the country experiencing its first recession in two (2) decades.
 The recession is due, primarily, to the combined effects of:

 i.
 The decline in crude oil prices, beginning in the middle of 2014, which led to significant reductions in the volumes of foreign exchange inflows and fiscal revenues.

 ii.
 A decline in crude oil production, as a result of increased restiveness in the Niger Delta region.

 iii.
 A subdued investment climate, brought about by the continued effect of the uncertainties that surrounded the outcome of the 2015 general elections.

 v.
 Fuel supply shortages and erratic power supply.

 These and other factors led to Nigeria’s Gross Domestic Product declining over four consecutive quarters, and to a 1.5% contraction of the economy over the course of 2016.